awchiu23/CryptoTools/README.md

 	- Future funding payments
 - To get this to work, you will first need API keys set up properly in CryptoParams for the following: FTX, Bybit, Binance, Deribit and Kraken Futures

-## BTCTrader / ETHTrader / XRPTrader / FTXTrader
+## BTCTrader / ETHTrader / FTXTrader
 - Automated trading of spot and futures
 - If interested, please speak with me directly